Olaminiyi/Project-19/README.md

 packer init .
 ```
 > [!NOTE]
-> If we have only 1 packer file in the folder, if it's more than it will throw error of duplicate. you can leave it and go to the next step
+> If we have only 1 packer file in the folder, if it's more than it will throw error of duplicate. you can leave it and go to the next step.
 - we want to build bastion first
 ```
 packer build .\bastion.pkr.hcl